 The people of Israel were close to finally entering the promised land, and they were near the borders of a country whose king was Balak.
-When Balak saw the host of Israel, he was afraid and sent for Balaam, a known prophet at the time, to come and curse Israel for him in exchange for gifts.
+When Balak saw the host of Israel, he was afraid and sent for Balaam, a known prophet at the time, to come and curse the Israelites.
+In exchange, the king promised the “prophet” gifts.

-Balak had heard of the effectiveness of Balaam’s powers.
-But Balaam knew that the Israelites were God’s people, and he could not curse them.
-And instead of saying no to King Balak’s offer, he hesitated because of the rich gifts and promises of wealth that the king offered.
+Balak had heard of the effectiveness of this “prophet’s” powers.
+But the “prophet” knew that the Israelites were God’s people, and that he could not curse them.
+Instead of saying no to King Balak’s offer, he hesitated because of the rich gifts and promises of wealth that the king of Moab offered him.

-In verse 12 and 13 God revealed His will to Balaam saying, “You shall not go with them; you shall not curse the people, for they are blessed.
-So Balaam rose in the morning and said to the princes of Balak, “Go back to your land, for the Lord has refused to give me permission to go with you.”
+In verse 12 and 13, God revealed His will to the “prophet” saying, “You shall not go with them; you shall not curse the people, for they are blessed.
+So, Balaam rose in the morning and said to the princes of Moab, “Go back to your land, for the Lord has refused to give me permission to go with you.”

-But Balaam wanted in his heart to go and obtain the gifts.
-Had the prophet desired to do God’s will, the words recorded in verse 12 would have ended the matter.
-But when a man is insistent on his own way, the Lord may allow him to do what he wants and reap the consequences (Psalms 81:11, 12 also Hosea 4:17).
-God’s government is a government of free moral choice; the Lord does not force the human will.
+But the “prophet” wanted in his heart to go and obtain the gifts.
+Had he desired to do God’s will, the words recorded in verse 12 would have ended the matter.
+But when a man is insistent on his own way, the Lord allows him to do what he wants and reap the consequences (Psalms 81:11, 12 also Hosea 4:17).
+God’s government is a government of free moral choice; He does not force the human will.
 He instructs man that disobedience brings destruction but does not stop man’s wrong choices.

-So, in verse 20, the Lord permitted Balaam to do what he really wants saying, “If the men come to call you, rise and go with them; but only the word which I speak to you—that you shall do.”
+So, in numbers 22:20, the Lord permitted the “prophet” to do what he really wanted to do.
+And the Lord said, “If the men come to call you, rise and go with them; but only the word which I speak to you—that you shall do.”
 This was merely a permissive command.
-It was not based on God’s will but on Balaam’s own will.
+It was not based on God’s will but on man’s will.

 Balaam got up in the morning, saddled his donkey and went with the Moabite officials.
-But God was very angry when he went, and the angel of the Lord stood in the road to oppose him.
+But God was very angry with him.
+And the angel of the Lord stood in the road to oppose him.
 When the donkey saw the angel of the Lord standing in the road with a drawn sword in his hand, it turned off the road into a field.
-So, Balaam beat it to get it back on the road.
+So, the “prophet” beat it to get it back on the road.

 Then, the angel of the Lord stood in a narrow path through the vineyards, with walls on both sides.
-When the donkey saw the angel of the Lord, it pressed close to the wall, crushing Balaam’s foot against it.
-So, he beat the donkey one more time.
+When the donkey saw the angel of the Lord, it pressed close to the wall, crushing the “prophet’s” foot against it.
+So, the “prophet” beat the donkey one more time.

 Again, the angel of the Lord moved on ahead and stood in a narrow place where there was no room to turn.
-When the donkey saw the angel of the Lord, it lay down under Balaam, and he was angry and beat it with his staff.
-At this point, the Lord opened the donkey’s mouth, and it said to Balaam, “What have I done to you to make you beat me these three times?”
-(Verse 28).
+When the donkey saw the angel of the Lord, it lay down under the “prophet,” who became angry, and beat it with his staff.
+At this point, the Lord opened the donkey’s mouth, and it said to the man, “What have I done to you to make you beat me these three times?”
+(Numbers 22:28).

 Balaam is an example of a prophet who apostatized from his mission, seeking to make financial profit out of his divine calling.
-Accordingly, we read about God’s warning of accepting of the “doctrine of Balaam” (Revelation 2:14), the “error of Balaam” (Jude 11), and the “way of Balaam” (2 Peter 2:15).
+Accordingly, we read about God’s warning to His people against accepting his course of action in the New Testament:

 In His service,